 Sergei Pavlovich Korolev (1907-1966) is widely regarded as the founder of the Soviet space program.
 Involved in pre-World War II studies of rocketry in the USSR, Korolev, like many of his colleagues, went through Stalin's prisons and later participated in the search for rocket technology in occupied Germany.
 His incredible energy, intelligence, belief in the prospects of space flight, managerial abilities and almost mythical skills in decision-making made him the head of the first Soviet rocket development center, known today as RKK Energia.
 According to many of his contemporaries, Korolev deserves most credit for turning rocket weapons into an instrument of space exploration and making the Soviet Union the world's first space-faring nation.

 Sergei Korolev was born on December 30, 1906 (January 12, 1907, in the Gregorian calendar, currently in use in Russia) in the city of Zhitomir in present day Ukraine, in the family of a Russian language teacher.
 A year later, family moved to Kiev, Ukraine.
 In 1910, Sergei's parents separated and he moved with his mother to her parents home in the town of Nezhin.
 Korolev's parents officially divorced in October 1916 and soon Sergei's mother remarried.
 In 1917, the year of the Bolshevik Revolution in Russia, the family moved to Odessa, a major port city in Ukraine.
 (84)

 In 1922, as the city was still recovering from the civil war, Sergei Korolev passed qualifying exams for a senior year at the Odessa professional construction school, an equivalent of a community college in the West.
 Here he met his future wife, Kseniya Vincentini.
 In addition to a top-notch staff, the Odessa construction school gave its graduates a previlige of entering colleges without entrance exams.
-At the time, Sergei was already interested in aviation, likely ignited by his step-father, a well-educated engineer, with booming dual career in the railroad industry and technical education.
+At the time, Sergei was already interested in aviation, likely ignited by his step-father, a well-educated engineer with a booming dual career in the railroad industry and technical education.
 In June 1923, Korolev joined newly created Friends of Air Fleet Society.
 (241)